Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Numerical Results

 \section{Numerical Results}

-Even after taking the low frequency approximation to simplify the equations of motion Eqs. (\ref{eq:fulleqnOfMotions1Approx}) and (\ref{eq:fulleqnOfMotions2Approx}), they are non-linear integro-differential equations, hence we take a numerical approach to solve them.
-This presents more of a challenge than the 1PI equations of motion obtained in Ref.~\cite{Kennett}, due to the presence of memory kernels that incorporate the entire history of the system, making explicit the importance of the quench protocol to the post-quench state.
-An additional important feature of the equations of motion is that they are causal, i.e. all quantities at some later time $t_f$ can be obtained by integration over the known functions for times $t \le t_f$.
-We exploit this feature of the equations to develop a finite-difference scheme to integrate them numerically.
-We have found that for quenches in which both the initial and final parameters correspond to the Mott phase, we can solve the equations of motion using an explicit finite difference scheme.
-For more general quenches, which also involve the superfluid phase, we have found that the equations become stiff and explicit methods become unstable, necessitating the use of implicit methods.
-Due to the combination of numerical stability and memory requirements we only present results for quenches in the Mott phase, and defer numerical results for quenches from the superfluid to Mott phase to future work.
-In this section, we first discuss the details of our numerical scheme, and then pay careful attention to the initial conditions, assuming that we are starting from an equilibrium state.
-We then present numerical results for the quasi-momentum distribution for quenches in the Mott phase and of light-cone like propagation of correlations in one and two dimensions.
+The equations of motion, Eqs.~\eqref{eq:A eqn of motion - 1} and \eqref{eq:G_K eqn of motion - 1}, form a system of nonlinear Volterra integral equations that have no known analytical solution, hence we take a numerical approach to solve them.
+This presents more of a challenge than the one-particle-irreducible (1PI) equations of motion obtained in Ref.~\citep{Kennett} due to the presence of memory kernels that incorporate the entire history of the system, making explicit the importance of the quench protocol to the post-quench state.
+An additional important feature of the equations of motion is that they are causal, i.e. all quantities at some later time $t_{f}$ can be obtained by integration over the known functions for times $t\le t_{f}$.
+We exploit this feature of the equations to develop an implicit block-by-block scheme, closely following Ref.~\citep{Katani}.
+A detailed discussion of our numerical scheme is presented in Appendix \ref{sec:Numerical implementation}.